 There are five major peripheral nerves that innervate the foot.
 Three of these run superficial to the fascia (sural nerve, superficial peroneal nerve, and saphenous nerve) and two are deep to the fascia (the posterior tibial nerve and the deep peroneal nerve) (Figure 7–2).

 Cutaneous innervation of the foot.
 Key: (1) Saphenous nerve.
 (2) Deep peroneal nerve.
 (3) Superficial peroneal nerve.
 (4) Medial plantar nerve.
 (5) Lateral plantar nerve.
 (6) Calcaneal branch (tibial nerve).
 (7) Sural nerve.

 Metatarsalgia is plantar pain under the metatarsal heads or under the “ball” of the foot from abnormal loading.
 This term is often used incorrectly to describe any plantar forefoot pain and should be reserved for pain localized under the metatarsal heads with loading from standing or gait.
 Although multiple etiologies of forefoot pain exist, symptoms from metatarsalgia are typically under the second or third metatarsal heads.
 Careful physical examination reveals tenderness directly under the metatarsal head with less or no tenderness dorsally, with toe motion, or with palpation in the web spaces.
 The differential diagnosis is extensive but includes stress fracture, metatarsophalangeal joint (MTP) synovitis, Freiberg disease, Morton neuroma, bursitis/neuritis, and either degenerative or inflammatory arthritides of the MTP joints.
 Metatarsalgia is commonly seen with hammertoe deformities due to plantar displacement of the metatarsal head secondary to tendon imbalance.
-It is also commonly associated with bunion deformity as increased angulation leads to decreased load bearing by ...
+It is also commonly associated with bunion deformity as increased angulation leads to decreased load bearing by the first ray ...